kchens/kchens.github.io/pages/words/2014-first-three-days.md

 OOJS is hard.
 But there are design patterns that can help decode classes from methods, state from methods.

 ###Constructor + Module Pattern
-For creating the state (variables) of a class, use the constructor pattern:
+For creating the state (variables) of a class, use a constructor:

 	function List() {
 	  this.items = [];